Skip navigation

 As with CSS, minifying JavaScript involves removing unnecessary characters for the browser, making your files lighter.

 Figure 20.19.
-Unminified CSS savings
+Unminified CSS savings.

 Unminified CSS is absent from most of the websites and the potential gains appear really light.
 However, it is still beneficial to minify CSS and this should be implemented on all websites.